ministryofjustice/moj-frontend/docs/components/interruption-card.md

 #### Repetitive journeys

 Users completing the same journey multiple times in a service will become overexposed to a particular interruption card.
-This could be a poor user experience if the card is used to highlight something important and the user has seen it several times.
+This could be a poor user experience if the card is used to highlight something important and the user has already seen it several times.

 Consider limiting the amount of times a particular interruption card is shown to users at the same stage of the journey.